extension-js/extension.js/docs/ASSURANCE_CASE.md

 ## Trust boundaries

 1. Between the CLI and the network: template downloads, browser downloads, npm and telemetry use HTTPS with certificate verification by default.
-A template URL or telemetry host you override keeps the scheme you give it.
+A template URL you override must use HTTPS unless you opt in with `EXTENSION_ALLOW_HTTP_TEMPLATE=true`.
+A telemetry host you override keeps the scheme you give it.
-2. Between the dev server and other processes: the loopback bind address, the session instance id, opt-in control and the eval token.
+2. Between the dev server and other processes: the loopback bind address, the Origin check on the control bridge, the session instance id, opt-in control and the eval token.
 3. Between the development browser and web content: Extension.js injects nothing into a web page's own scripts.
 Content scripts get a relay that reaches the dev server only through the extension service worker.
 4. Between the project folder and the rest of the file system: archive extraction refuses entries outside the project folder, and static asset output names are hashed so they cannot escape the output folder.
 5. Between the source repository and the published packages: the release workflow on GitHub-hosted runners, OIDC publishing and Sigstore provenance.